vkbo/novelWriter/docs/source/project_overview.rst

 :guilabel:`Archive` root folder and move it there.

 You can drag any document to this folder and preserve its settings.
-The document will always be excluded from the :guilabel:`Build Manuscript` tool.
+The document will always be excluded from the :guilabel:`Compile Manuscript` tool.
 It is also removed from the :term:`project index`, so the tags and references defined in it will not show up anywhere else.